MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 ### Identify business processes for each flow

 Business processes are a series of tasks to achieve an output, such as order fulfillment, customer service management, or inventory control.
-Identifying business processes for each flow involves mapping flows to one or more business processes.
+The identification of business processes for each flow involves mapping flows to one or more business processes.
 This mapping helps you understand the importance of each flow to the business.

-You might have existing documentation or business plans that provides a mapping of flows to business processes.
+You might have existing documentation or business plans that provide a mapping of flows to business processes.
 Sometimes user manuals, training materials, or system specifications can provide insights into the intended use and purpose of the workload and its flows.
 If not, you need to map flows to the business processes they support.
 Here are recommendations to identify business processes for each flow:

 - *Use workload outputs.* You can use the workload outputs and flow breakdown to correlate flows with the business processes they support.
 First, review the outputs the workload generates.
 The output could be sales reports, data files, or completed tasks.